 Gadi, pronounced `gar dee`, after the words `to search for` in the language of the Ngunnawal people, the traditional owners of the Canberra region, is Australia's peak research supercomputer.
-The high performance computing system is hosted at National Computational Infrastructure on ANU Acton campus.
-It has been launched in Nov.
+The high performance computing system is hosted at National Computational Infrastructure on The Australian National University's Acton campus.
+Gadi was launched in Nov.
 2019 and replaced its predecessor Raijin in Jan.
 2020.

 Gadi has 10 login nodes, 6 data mover nodes, and 184264 CPU cores in 4243 compute nodes including 160 GPU compute nodes that also provide 640 NVIDIA V100 GPUs.
 There is 1.67 PiB storage available locally on compute nodes and also a 22 PiB Lustre parallel filesystem in Gadi.
 Its inter-connect network of HDR Infiniband technology in a Dragonfly+ topology is capable of transferring data at 100 Gbps among nodes, and between nodes and the parallel filesystem.
 The system ran at 9264.3 TFLOP/s as of May 2020 and ranking 24th on the June 2020 top 500 list.

-Before starting your work on Gadi, please go through the Welcome to Gadi page and make sure you get acquaintance with the basics relevant to your work.
+Before starting your work on Gadi, please go through the Welcome to Gadi page and make sure you get acquainted with the basics relevant to your work.

 HOW TO USE THIS USER GUIDE